DCI/scaladci/README.md

 ## Using Scala DCI in your project

-ScalaDCI is available for Scala 2.10.3 at [Sonatype](https://oss.sonatype.org/index.html#nexus-search;quick%7Eshapeless).
+ScalaDCI is available for Scala 2.10.3 and 2.11.0-M8 at [Sonatype](https://oss.sonatype.org/index.html#nexus-search;quick%7Escaladci).
-To start coding with DCI in Scala add the following to your SBT build file:
+To start coding with DCI in Scala add the following to your SBT build file if you use Scala 2.10.3:

     libraryDependencies ++= Seq(
+      "org.scaladci" % "scaladci_2.10" % "0.5.0"
+    ),
+    addCompilerPlugin("org.scalamacros" % "paradise" % "2.0.0-M2" cross CrossVersion.full)

+and this if you use Scala 2.11.0-M8:

+    libraryDependencies ++= Seq(
-      "org.scaladci" %% "scaladci" % "0.5.0"
+      "org.scaladci" %% "scaladci_2.11.0-M8" % "0.5.0"
     ),
     addCompilerPlugin("org.scalamacros" % "paradise" % "2.0.0-M2" cross CrossVersion.full)